-I am very enthusiastic about maths, and I find it a very beautiful subject.
-In school, I was sure by Year Eight that maths was a subject I wanted to pursue to a high level, as to me, figuring out how to solve a difficult problem in maths is an extremely rewarding feeling.
+I am very enthusiastic about maths, and in school, I was sure by Year Eight that maths was a subject I wanted to pursue to a high level, as to me, figuring out how to solve a difficult problem in maths is an extremely rewarding feeling.
 I'm a friendly, confident person, so I have always been comfortable giving tutoring lessons to people of any age.

 I recognise how important it is to be adept in maths, as a good grade in maths is usually essential to progress onto following levels of education, or even when getting jobs that are unrelated to maths after leaving school.
 It is great knowing that I have helped someone to achieve their goal, whatever that goal might be.

-I am currently volunteering with the Action Tutoring charity, which involves going to a school in Sheffield every week and giving one-on-one tutoring sessions to GCSE students who are struggling to achieve their desired grade.
-Whether this be a grade A* or a grade C, it is up to me to tailor appropriate and effective lesson plans for the individual student, which suit their personality and target grade.
-I have received training for these sessions which each last an hour, and I work with one student for eight sessions.
-Therefore, it is essential for me to ensure that I can cover all of the necessary topics within these eight sessions, and leave the student feeling confident and well-prepared for their exams.
-On their feedback forms, students have expressed their growing confidence in maths since having me as a tutor, which has encouraged me to take on more work with this charity.
+I recently volunteered with the Action Tutoring charity, which involved going to a school in Sheffield every week and giving one-on-one tutoring sessions to GCSE students who were struggling to achieve their desired grade.
+Whether this be a grade A* or a grade C, it was up to me to tailor appropriate and effective lesson plans for the individual student, which suit their personality and target grade.
+I received training for these sessions which each lasted an hour, and I worked with one student for eight sessions.
+Therefore, it was essential for me to ensure that I could cover all of the necessary topics within these eight sessions, and leave the student feeling confident and well-prepared for their exams.
+On their feedback forms, students expressed their growing confidence in maths since having me as a tutor, which has encouraged me to take on more work with this charity.

 Furthermore, I was recently a volunteer with Sheffield University for the STEM Outreach Project.
 This involved preparing lesson plans for children, and then going into local schools for an hour and a half to teach the children in a fun and interactive way about STEM (science, technology, engineering, maths) subjects.